CSCfi/metadata-submitter/README.md

 Tests can be run with tox automation: just run `tox -p auto` on project root (remember to install it first with `pip install tox`).

+## Developing

+### Developing with VS code

+VS code provides functionality to develop inside docker container.
+This mitigates the need to install development environment and dificulties to make things work with different OSs.
+Also developing inside container gives you ability to see code changes on the fly.

+To start using VScode devcontainer:
+- install extension Remote - Containers
+- with CTRL+SHIFT P choose Remote-Container: Reopen in Container
+- to run application and debug F5

+Git hooks are activated inside local development environment To ignore them for fast updates use flag --no-verify.

 ## Build and deploy

 Production version can be built and run with following docker commands: